neverfail/NeverFail/README.md

 NeverFail [![Release][release_img]][release_url] [![Build Status][build_status_img]][build_status_url] [![Issues][issues_img]][issues_url]
 ==========

-NeverFail is a java jar executable to patch Articulate's QuizMaker's output.
+NeverFail is a java jar executable to patch Articulate's QuizMaker's quizzes.
-It rewrite quiz.swf scoring function to update mark in case the quiz have been failed.
+It rewrite quiz.swf's scoring function to update mark in case quiz have been failed (it doesn't change it if user succeed).
-The new mark is picked at random every runtime and can be adjust in this code.
+The new mark is picked randomly every runtime and can be adjusted in [this code][random_line].
 Main advantage of this method is that it doesn't produce .xml files and other data, it's all on quiz.swf and invisible (file size don't change).

-## Installation
+## Building

 1. Clone it: `git clone https://github.com/neverfail/NeverFail`
 2. Ensure you have: